cwrichardson/flurdymail/README.md

 * 0.99.5
 	* Have amavis do sql lookups
+	* Update the NAT security groups to allow mail (so servers in the app subnets can email status and alerts and whatnot)
 * 0.99.4
 	* Change policyd-spf to install with yum
 	* No longer prefetch clamav virus databases